 Nigel Green, PhD spent many hours discussing this project with me, curating the images and contributing his knowledge from his extensive research into the wider subject.

-This essay was written in the first instance for the book and adapted for the exhibition at Solaris.
+This essay was written in the first instance for a book and was adapted for the exhibition at Solaris.

 In Search of The Real: Lucent